Madeira travel guide

 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 If you are referred to a medical facility for treatment you should contact your insurance/medical assistance company immediately.

-If you feel unwell, seek medical attention or check the Portuguese health service website for information on how you can get advice in English.
+If you feel unwell, call the Portuguese health service helpline on (+351) 808 24 24 24 (press 9 for English) or go to the nearest health centre or hospital A&E department.
 Consider carrying an Emergency ID Card to help the health services assist you in an emergency.

 UK prescriptions are not recognised in Portugal.
 Make sure you carry enough medication to last the duration of your visit.